enbre/goal-getter-frontend/README.md

 ---
 ## User Stories

-#### Users create an account and logs on, then creates goals and tasks (steps to acheive goals).
+#### Users create an account and logs on, then creates goals and tasks (steps to achieve goals).
 Both goals and tasks can be edited or deleted.

 ####  Wireframes: